Organizing a Cleanup

 We need your help as a cleanup organizer for Rivers Alive.
 Learn more by watching this video.

-How to Organize a Waterway Cleanup: Tips, Information, and FAQs: A question-answer guide designed to walk you through the process of organizing a successful Rivers Alive event.
+How to Organize a Waterway Cleanup - Organizer FAQs : A question-answer guide designed to walk you through the process of organizing a successful Rivers Alive event.

 Education: Ideas for water quality activities and displays for your Rivers Alive event